 Normal U.S. Coins That Have Been Altered In Some Way

 Here are examples of 6 otherwise normal U.S. coins that have been altered:

 A Washington quarter with 2 heads — 1 dated 1986, the other 1993.

-A Lincoln penny with 2 heads — 2 different dates…
+A Lincoln penny with 2 heads — and 2 different dates.

 I’ve gotten so many questions about coins like these.
 Apparently, there are a lot of altered coins out there.

 And that’s just it.
-Virtually any 2-headed coin you’ll find is altered.
+Virtually any two-headed coin you’ll find is altered.

-While anything is possible — given the mechanics of how modern-day coins are produced — it’s virtually impossible that a 2-headed coin can be made.
+While anything is possible — given the mechanics of how modern-day coins are produced — it’s virtually impossible that a two-headed coin can be made.

 If you see any coin that has 2 heads but different dates on either side of the coin, you can automatically rule it out as a magician’s coin.
 Such coins have no numismatic value.